metabrainz/acousticbrainz-server/README.md

 acousticbrainz-server
 =====================

-The server components for the new AcousticBrainz project.
+The server components for the AcousticBrainz project.

 Please report issues here: http://tickets.musicbrainz.org/browse/AB

 ## Installation and Running

-### Vagrant VM
+### Docker

 You can use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to run the AcousticBrainz server.
 Make sure docker and docker-compose are installed.
 Then copy two config files: